oplindstr/matrix/README.md

 This is the repository of the student organization Matrix ry's website.
-Matrix ry is the subject organization of mathematics students at the University of Helsinki.
+Matrix ry is the student organization of mathematics students at the University of Helsinki.

 Link to the website: https://matrix-ry.fi/